Quarlep/Cosmology-/README.md

 ## Requirements

-Required packages are given in the `requirements.txt` and they can be installed via
+Required packages are given in the `requirements.txt`, and they can be installed via

     python3 -m pip install -r requirements.txt